ananyan/ananyan.github.io/_posts/2020-05-27-reflectiononyearone.md

 **Motivation During Shelter-in-Place (potentially unique to the current situation)**<br>
 Right now, this is probably the most challenging obstacle.
 The reality is that it's difficult to feel like your research even matters in the face of a global health crisis, especially when it doesn't seem to have much applicability.
-The situation has caused me to become more interested in engineering education and how it is affected by having  to be physically separated, since that is a very relevant in this time.
+The situation has caused me to become more interested in engineering education and how it is affected by having  to be physically separated, since that is very relevant in this time.
 However, overall, I'm trying not be too hard on myself about the times when I make little progress and focusing on making the productive times particularly effective.

 **Life Outside of Grad School**<br>